-A house well constructed with the help of right professionals adheres to all the safety procedures.
+A house well constructed with the help of the right professionals adheres to all the safety procedures.
 We often fail to acknowledge the importance of health in terms of money saved.
-The architect creates a house that is safe, comfortable, enjoyable, and safe to grow in.
+The Architect creates a house that is safe, comfortable, enjoyable, and safe to grow in.

-He also gives adequate importance for natural air and light while constructing the house.
-They will ensure that the ventilation is proper providing continuous fresh air and appropriate levels of light for different areas of the house.
+He also gives adequate importance for natural air and light while constructing the House.
+They will ensure that the ventilation is proper, providing continuous fresh air and appropriate levels of brightness for different areas of the House.

 All spaces within a house are essential and equal importance should be given before and during building construction.
 An experienced professional can cleverly design and adapt to new innovative ways to make space even in cramped areas.
-They are well experienced and skilled in finding innovative ways to utilize space.
+They are well qualified and skilled in finding creative ways to utilize space.